Augusto Barros: Artistic career in Paris

 On the family side, however, because of his distance from Portugal, and therefore from his family, the situation becomes precarious.
 After 8 years of estrangement, his family is asking for him.
 He then decides to bring his wife and children to Paris, where they join him and move in that same year 1969.

 Barros continues to make enriching encounters, for example in 1971, the year in which San Lazzaro introduced him to the poet and art critic Alain Jouffroy.
 In turn, he dedicated an article to him in the journal XX^{e} siècle (No. XXXIX, Panorama 72).
 Barros is then interviewed in 1973 by Jean-Jacques Lévêque, Henry Galy-Carles and André Parinaud in the television program Forum des arts on France Culture (ORTF).
 Articles are devoted to Barros in the newspapers Le Monde (Jean-Marie Dunoyer), and Le Figaro.
 Then in 1974, this is Egídio Álvaro's turn to dedicate a 3rd article to him in the magazine XX^{e} siècle (No. XLIII, Panorama 74, le surréalisme II).

-From a professional and artistic point of view, he has a complete and full life.
-But Barros' life as an artist, and his bohemian, bon vivant, even seductive character, finally defeat his marriage.
-He divorces Helena in 1976.
-They remain on good terms nonetheless, Barros continuing to see her as "a friend, an ally".
+From a professional and artistic point of view, he has a complete life.
+But Barros' life as an artist, and his bohemian, bon vivant, even seductive character, finally defeated his marriage.
+He divorced Helena in 1976.
+They remained on good terms nonetheless, Barros continuing to see her as "a friend, an ally".
 He will not marry again.